stick/ncti-site/format/index.md

 * Runner-up
 * Moon division winner
 * Shine division winner
 * The team member in each seed with the best record

+A Portion of each teams entry fees will also go to greens fees for The Farm and a charity or good cause as determined by Cutt and myself.